anderson-aristotle/unix-cli-diagnostic/diagnostic.md

     (where indicated).

 1. Great Work!
 Back in the terminal, do `git status` to view your changes.
-What color is the file name?
+What color is the directory name?

     ```md
     <!-- your answer here -->